 At the 2019 EMDRIA Annual Conference, my identity as a qualitative thinker connected to the beautiful circle that began eleven years earlier as an eager doctoral student.
 I won EMDRIA’s Advocacy Award for my willingness to be out about my own struggles and use platforms like YouTube and blogging to translate the how and why of EMDR therapy to the masses.
 Two other happenings at the conference, however, helped me further connect to why I love being a qualitative phenomenologist so much.
 First, Dr. Derek Farrell, an English EMDR scholar and only EMDR trainer in the world to offer a master’s degree specific to EMDR therapy, endorsed the importance of qualitative research during his Sunday keynote address.
 He expressed that quantitative research is very top-down in its orientation, whereas qualitative research is bottom-up.

-A few questions later another individual came up to the microphone and asked about a case he was working on where an emerging seven-year old part perplexed him.
-I asked him a few questions back about his own lived experience as a seven-year old and as the parent of a seven-year old.
-I wish that other members of the audience could have seen on the big screen just how much his face let up when he realized the answer was with him all along.
+A few questions later another individual came up to the microphone and asked about a case he was working on where an emerging seven-year-old perplexed him.
+I asked him a few questions back about his own lived experience as a seven-year-old and as the parent of a seven-year-old.
+I wish that other members of the audience could have seen on the big screen just how much his face lit up when he realized the answer was within him all along.
 And when he realized that, he knew exactly how to proceed with his case.

 In response, I said, “No citation will teach you that.”

 While citations and research, even qualitative research, is important, what life as a phenomenologist has taught me is that your own lived experience has more to teach you than you’ve ever imagined.
 Learning about the lived experiences of others, with an open mind and heart, and letting them communicate with your own will change the world.
 That is the future of which I want to play a colorful, thematic, multifaceted, holistic part.